コンテンツにスキップ

 --What about Indonesia?

-Takashi Kuribayashi, a contemporary artist and member of Cinema Caravan, has moved to Yogyakarta, Indonesia.
-The art scene in Yogyakarta is very active right now, and you can make many connections there, and the prices are low, so it's easy to create large-scale works.
+Takashi Kuribayashi, a contemporary artist and member of Cinema Caravan, has relocated to Yogyakarta, Indonesia.
+The art scene in Yogyakarta is currently very thriving, with many connections to be made and low prices making it easy to create large-scale works.

 IMG_6705_th

-The phrase we often use, "sister cities without permission," was actually started by everyone at Root Culture, an NPO in Kamakura, but for us, it's more about Zushi than Japan x Spain or Japan x Indonesia.
-We are conscious of local to local, such as × San Sebastian, Zushi × Yogyakarta.
-There are several areas within Japan that are connected, such as Shirakawa-go, Yubari, and Nozawa, and I hope that these connections will become like a web and that exchanges will progress, both domestically and internationally. and.
+The term "unofficial sister cities" that we often use is actually an expression that was started by the people at the Kamakura NPO Root Culture, but for us, rather than Japan x Spain or Japan x Indonesia, we are conscious of local to local, such as Zushi x San Sebastian or Zushi x Yogyakarta.
+There are several connected areas in Japan, such as Shirakawa-go, Yubari, and Nozawa, and I hope that these connections will become like a web and that exchanges will progress, regardless of whether they are domestic or international.

---What kind of place do you create when you travel with Cinema Caravan?
+-What kind of atmosphere do you create when you travel with Cinema Caravan?

-When I went to Shirakawa-go, I made the screen itself from Mino washi paper, a traditional craft, and the screen frame from materials used in Gassho-zukuri.
-In addition, when it comes to cooking, we use local ingredients, offer menus that local people would not have thought of, and propose new regional foods.
+When I went to Shirakawa-go, I made the screen itself out of Mino washi paper, a traditional craft, and the screen frame out of materials used in Gassho-style houses.
+I also use local ingredients for the food, and offer dishes that local people would never think of, proposing new local cuisine.

 IMG_6705_th

-Screen made from Mino washi paper and Neso (witch hazel) (c) ZUSHI BEACH FILM FESTIVAL
+A screen made from Mino washi paper and witch hazel (c) ZUSHI BEACH FILM FESTIVAL

-At Niigata's Echigo-Tsumari Art Triennale, I was asked to create a work based on the motif of a local marginal village, and I created an installation, film screening, and performance that expressed this theme.
+For the Niigata Art Triennale, I was asked to create a piece of work based on the motif of a local depopulated village, so I created an installation, film screening and performance that expressed this.

-Although it is called an introduction to Japanese culture, the venue is created in collaboration with local artists, with the concept of introducing the culture of the regions of Japan with which we have connections through a cinema caravan.
-Also, last year we were invited as a group of artists to an art event called ``SONSBEEK'' in the Netherlands, and the artists we connected with there were also invited to San Sebastian, resulting in an exchange between the three cities.
+Although the premise was to introduce Japanese culture, the concept was to introduce the culture of the regions of Japan that are connected through Cinema Caravan, and the venue was created in collaboration with local artists.
+Last year, we were invited as a group of artists to an art event called "SONSBEEK" in the Netherlands, and we invited the artists we connected with there to San Sebastian, creating an exchange between the three cities.

 IMG_6705_th

-A festival-like space and a performance of “Oiran Dochu” (c) ZUSHI BEACH FILM FESTIVAL
+The festival-like atmosphere and the "Oiran Dochu" performance (c) ZUSHI BEACH FILM FESTIVAL

---The Zushi Coast Film Festival venue has a very sophisticated atmosphere, and there are many visitors from Tokyo.
+--The Zushi Beach Film Festival has a very sophisticated atmosphere, and many visitors come from within Tokyo.

-I think 80% of our customers come to enjoy a slightly unusual atmosphere that feels like they've been to an overseas amusement park.
-We are very particular about not creating a commercial atmosphere full of corporate logos, or making it feel like a school performance. doing.
+I think about 80% of the visitors come to enjoy the slightly extraordinary atmosphere, like visiting an overseas amusement park.
+We are very particular about not wanting the atmosphere to be too commercial, full of corporate logos, or like a school play, and we are creating the venue only with sponsors who agree with our purpose.

-I hope that at least a percentage of the people who come here will pick up on the culture and messages of other regions that we really want to convey and bring them back with them.
+I hope that even a small percentage of the people who come after being inspired by these aspects will be able to pick up and take home the culture and message of other regions that we truly want to convey.

 IMG_6705_th